-- 1. Offer Date (early applications will be prioritised first) - 2.
-Proximity to the College (this will be as the crow flies distance in miles from the learner postcode on the application)
+- 1. 16-19-year-old funded learners (including learners up to 25 with EHCPs) - 2.
+Offers made during scheduled partner school interviews - 3.
+Offer date (early applications will be prioritised first) - 4.
+Proximity to the College (this will be as the crow flies' distance in miles from the learner postcode on the application)